A New Day Has Come (song): Awards

 "A New Day Has Come" won ASCAP Pop Award and BMI Pop Award for Most Performed Song, and three SOCAN Awards in categories: Pop Music, International Achievement and Classic Songs.
-The song was also nominated for the Juno Award for Single of the Year and the Billboard Music Award for Hot Adult Contemporary Track.
-The music video was nominated for MuchMoreMusic Award as well.
+The song was also nominated for the Juno Award for Single of the Year at the Juno Awards of 2003 and by Billboard for Hot Adult Contemporary Track.
+The music video was nominated for the MuchMoreMusic Award as well.

 Music video

 The music video was directed by Dave Meyers and premiered in March 2002.
-It was shot on West Palm Beach, United States.
+It was shot on West Palm Beach, Florida, United States.
 The video features people from the different cultures living through a day interspersed with Dion singing among the clouds and later on a beach.
+Ric Wake's radio remix was used in the video.

 Live performances and promotion

-"A New Day Has Come" was performed and included on the VH1 Divas 2002 album.
-Dion heavily promoted the song in 2002 singing it during various TV programmes and specials such as Wetten, dass..? in Germany on 23 March 2002 or on the "Rockin' For the USA" show, on 25 May 2002.
-Dion performed the ballad version of the song during her show A New Day... at Caesars Palace, Las Vegas since November 2004 and released it on the Live in Las Vegas - A New Day...
+"A New Day Has Come" was performed and included on the VH1 Divas Las Vegas album.
+Dion heavily promoted the song in 2002 singing it during various TV programmes and specials such as Wetten, dass..? in Germany on 23 March 2002 and on the Rockin' for the USA: A National Salute to the US Military special on 25 May 2002.
+Dion performed the ballad version of the song during her show A New Day... at Caesars Palace, Las Vegas beginning in November 2004 and released it on the Live in Las Vegas: A New Day...
 DVD in December 2007.
-The ballad version was also performed on Oprah Winfrey show in 2007 as part of promotion of Taking Chances.
-The Radio Remix was performed only once in Seoul, South Korea during Taking Chances World Tour on 18 March 2008.
+The ballad version was also performed on The Oprah Winfrey Show in 2007 as part of promotion of her album Taking Chances.
+The radio remix was performed only once in Seoul, South Korea during Taking Chances World Tour on 18 March 2008.
 Later on "A New Day Has Come" was not performed until 2015 when Dion came back with her revamped residency show in Vegas called Celine and included a shortened acoustic version of the song.
 A new shortened string version of the song premiered during her 2018 tour, which replaced the first acoustic version of the song in the final year of her Las Vegas residency show.